Facite/Operating-System/chapter 1.md

 + Once this phase is complete, the system is fully booted, and the system waits for some event to occur.
 + Events are almost always signaled by the occurrence of an interrupt.
 	+ In [Section 1.2.1](#121-interrupts), we looked at hardware interrupts.
-	+ Another form of interrupt is a "trap" or an "exception", which is a software generated interrupt caused either by an error (division by zero), or by a request from a user program that an OS service be performed by executing am operation called a "system call".
+	+ Another form of interrupt is a "trap" or an "exception", which is a software generated interrupt caused either by an error (division by zero), or by a request from a user program that an OS service is be performed by executing an operation called a "system call".

 #
 <!--Empty Heading-->